halo/macosvpn/README.md

 This is a command-line tool written in Swift that can create VPN network configurations on your Mac.

 It supports **L2TP over IPSec** and **Cisco IPSec**.
-Integration tests are run on Travis to ensure it's working properly.
+Integration tests are run as Github Action, to ensure it's working properly.

 This open-source code is actively maintained.
 Should you like to motivate me, you may click on the ✭ in the top-right corner.